 -Allen Rice (Emerging Leaders Graduate and Facilitator, New Student Programs Orientation Leader)

 To apply for PLA, a student must be nominated by a faculty or staff member.
-Staff/faculty members will be receiving more information about the nomination process in February 2016.
+Staff/faculty members will receiving information about the nomination process in February 2017.
 Each student that is nominated will be sent more information including application procedures.

 For more information, please e-mail email@example.com or call (573) 651-2280.